mcc-us/mcc-us.github.io.bkup/_posts/2024-01-25-5-adjustment-types.md

 Five common types of adjustments can vary depending on the business.

+1. Prepaid Expenses/Assets: These adjustments recognize expenses paid in advance but not yet consumed or used.
+Because these expenses are bought ahead of use they are considered **assets**.

+1. Depreciation: This adjustment allocates the cost of an asset over its useful life as an expense.
+It ensures the asset's cost isn't recognized all at once but gradually spread over the period it benefits the business, as the asset is being used.

+2. Accrued Expenses: These adjustments recognize expenses incurred but not yet paid, resulting in a liability.

 1. Accrued Revenues: These adjustments recognize revenue earned but not yet recorded because cash hasn't been received.

-2. Accrued Expenses: These adjustments recognize expenses incurred but not yet paid, resulting in a liability.

-3. Prepaid Expenses: These adjustments recognize expenses paid in advance but not yet consumed or used.

-4. Depreciation: This adjustment allocates the cost of an asset over its useful life as an expense.
-It ensures the asset's cost isn't recognized all at once but gradually spread over the period it benefits the business.

-5. Deferred Revenues: These adjustments recognize cash received in advance for services you haven't yet provided.
+1. Deferred Revenues: These adjustments recognize cash received in advance for services you haven't yet provided.
 For example, if you receive a subscription payment in December for January access, you'd need to defer the revenue in December and record a deferred revenue liability.

 [FA14 - Adjusting Journal Entries EXAMPLES-Tony Bell](https://www.youtube.com/watch?v=gkqoIqeiCsU)